ksnip/ksnip/README.md

 ![Ksnip](https://imgur.com/cogRcTo.png "Ksnip with annotations")

 # Features
 Latest ksnip version contains following features:
-* Supports Linux (X11, KDE Wayland and Gnome Wayland), Windows and MacOS.
+* Supports Linux (X11, Plasma Wayland and Gnome Wayland), Windows and macOS.
 * Taking screenshot of a custom rectangular area that can be drawn with mouse cursor.
 * Taking screenshot of last selected rectangular area without selecting again.
 * Taking screenshot of the screen/monitor where the mouse cursor is currently located.